hass-agent/HASS.Agent-Documentation/README.md

 1. Run `mkdocs serve` to host the page at `http://localhost:8000/` Real-time updates will be shown as long as the terminal is active.
 2. Make changes to any `*.md` files and check how they look in your browser.
 3. Create a Pull Request to the `main` branch when done editing.
 No building or anything is required.
-4. After a Pull Request is accepted it will be added to the `main` branch, built and then deployed at [https://drr0x-glitch.github.io/hass.agent-docs/](https://drr0x-glitch.github.io/hass.agent-docs/)
+4. After a Pull Request is accepted it will be added to the `main` branch, built and then deployed at [https://drr0x-glitch.github.io/hass.agent-docs/](https://drr0x-glitch.github.io/hass.agent-docs/).

 #### Adding local files(images)

 You may notice that sometimes when you add local images into the docs folder and reference them in a markdown file they don't show in your browser.
 If this happens you can try the following steps:

-1. Stop `mkdocs serve` (use `ctrl+c`)
+1. Stop `mkdocs serve` (use `ctrl+c`).
-2. Run `mkdocs build` to rebuild the project including the images
+2. Run `mkdocs build` to rebuild the project including the images.
-3. Run `mkdocs serve`
+3. Run `mkdocs serve` to restart the daemon.

-If this doesn't work check the directories and filenames are correct and you can look for help in our [discord server](https://discord.gg/nMvqzwrVBU) or DM [drr0x](https://discord.com/users/638245963240046592)
+If this doesn't work check the directories and filenames are correct and you can look for help in our [discord server](https://discord.gg/nMvqzwrVBU) or DM [drr0x](https://discord.com/users/638245963240046592).

+#### Homepage and other special pages

+You may notice that there is no homepage `.md` file, instead it is a html document.
+It has to be written in raw html and css, this is most likely too difficult for a lot of people so just reach out to [drr0x](https://discord.com/users/638245963240046592) on discord if anything needs to be changed.

+##### List of special pages/elements without markdown

+- Homepage
+- Announcement bar

 ## TODO